RobProductions/StellarUnityBuild/README.md

 ## Goals

 While I don't wish to understate the work done by the original SuperUnityBuild authors, I have far too many ideas for improvements that would be too much for the original project if I bombarded them with Pull Requests.
 In an attempt to keep the stability and sanity intact for SuperUnityBuild, I've opted to push my ideas into this new extension package instead.

 In *Stellar Unity Build*, you are free to make more wild suggestions and drastic changes that wouldn't risk upsetting the standard that many people know from the original project.
 I might be making frequent adjustments here, but I will also try to pull in fixes and updates from SuperUnityBuild when possible to stay current.

+The secondary goal is to utilize this repo as a testing ground for improvements to SuperUnityBuild.
+Eventually, these changes will be cherry-picked and submitted as pull requests to the base project.
+When that happens, the "enhancements" list will shrink to show the feature parity, and SuperUnityBuild will grow stronger.
+If changes are requested for those PRs due to code styling/bugfixing, an attempt will be made to backport those changes into Stellar.
+Finally, it's possible that ideas implemented here are not accepted into the base project at all.
+In that case, they will remain as Stellar-only enhancements.

-That said, full credit for the original idea and implementation goes to the SuperUnityBuild developers, which you can find [here](https://github.com/superunitybuild/buildtool/graphs/contributors).
+With all that said, full credit for the original idea and implementation goes to the SuperUnityBuild developers, which you can find [here](https://github.com/superunitybuild/buildtool/graphs/contributors).

 ## Compatibility